muhammadanas759/flat-map/README.md

 1. MapRoute - main view with map;
 2. ProfileRoute - view of user profile;
 3. ActionsRoute - view of user-defined triggers;
-4. CommunityRoute - view of community-choice triggers;
-5. SettingsRoute - view of application settings;
+4. SettingsRoute - view of application settings;
-6. AboutRoute - about page, presenting basic information about team, license and application fundations;
+5. AboutRoute - about page, presenting basic information about team, license and application fundations;

 ## Notes